About Emergency Residency Program

 The University of Toledo College of Medicine and Life Sciences Department of Emergency Medicine is distinguished by a commitment to excellence in education, with a specific focus on innovative areas including research, leadership, education, disaster preparedness, simulation, and international Emergency Medicine.

-We are excited to announce Dr. Mohamad Moussa, MD RDMS joining our staff during the summer of 2016 as our new ultrasound director.
-Residents engage in daily bedside ultrasound, and have regular skills training on bedside and procedural ultrasound, and have ongoing lectures on the increasing number of ways physicians can use ultrasound effectively in the Emergency Department
+We are excited to announce that Mohamad Moussa, MD, RDMS, joined our staff during the summer of 2016 as our new ultrasound director.
+Residents engage in daily bedside ultrasound, and have regular skills training on bedside and procedural ultrasound, and have ongoing lectures on the increasing number of ways physicians can use ultrasound effectively in the Emergency Department.

 “Research is creating new knowledge.”
 (Neil Armstrong)